Inserting a Stacked Column Chart:

 Follow these steps to get started:

-- Inserting a Chart: From the Insert tab (highlighted in red), select the Chart button (highlighted in blue), as shown in Figure 1 below.
+- Inserting a Chart: From the Insert tab, select the Chart button, highlighted in red) within Figure 1, below.

 Figure 1: Select the Chart button